wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 **-L**\ *low/high*
     Limit contour range: Only do the contour slicing within the specified range of contours [use he entire range].

+.. _-Q:

+**-Q**\ *divisor*
+    The location and amplitude of each peak is refined by a grid search on a sub-pixel lattice inside the closed uppermost contour.
+The *divisor* is used to subdivide the grid intervals by that factor [8].

 .. _-S: